cmdotcom/sunmi-ecr-example-kotlin/README.md

   # Release notes

-  Release 2.0.0 includes a basic implementation of the [integration SDK](https://github.com/cmdotcom/android-pos-integration-sdk-kotlin) as an example.
+  This app includes a basic implementation of the [Cm POS payments Android POS integration library (a.k.a SDK)](https://github.com/cmdotcom/android-pos-integration-sdk-kotlin) as an example.
+The complete functionality included in the library is used in this example.

   ### Compatibility table